China Renews Yellow Alert For High Temperatures - UrduPoint

 China Renews Yellow Alert For High Temperatures

-During daylight hours on Thursday, temperatures in parts of Beijing, Tianjin, Hebei, Henan, Shandong, Hunan, Jiangxi, Zhejiang, Fujian, Guangxi, Guangdong, Inner Mongolia, Xinjiang and Gansu are forecast to reach between 35 and 37 degrees Celsius, according to the center.
+During daylight hours on Wednesday, temperatures in parts of Hebei, Beijing, Tianjin, Shandong, Henan, Hunan, Jiangxi, Fujian, Guangdong and Xinjiang are forecast to exceed 35 degrees Celsius, according to the center.

-In some areas, temperatures may climb to as high as 39 degrees Celsius during the same period, according to the forecast.
+In some areas of Hebei, Beijing, Tianjin, Shandong and Henan, temperatures may surpass 40 degrees Celsius on the same day, according to the forecast.

-The center has advised people to avoid outdoor activities in the afternoon and suggested that workers exposed to high temperatures adopt necessary protective measures.
+The center has advised people to avoid outdoor activities in the afternoon, and suggested that workers exposed to high temperatures take necessary protective measures.

 China has a three-tier weather warning system for high temperatures, with red representing the most severe warning, followed by orange and yellow.